streem/streem-sdk-android/docs/api/kotlin/[60]root[62]/pro.streem.sdk/-streem/-companion/shutdown.md

 More info

 Shuts down the Streem SDK.
-[Streem.initialize](initialize.md)*MUST* have been called before calling this method.